bcgalvin/metaflow-blueprints/docs/src/index.md

 :::: tabs

-::: tab Infrastructure as (Real) Code, not DSLs or YAML
+::: tab Infrastructure as (Real) Code

-Through the use of [jsii](https://github.com/aws/jsii), Metaflow Blueprints allows you to define your event-driven infrastructure as code using TypeScript, Python, Java, Go, or .NET.
-The library is written in TypeScript and compiled to other languages via jsii, ensuring consistent behavior and type safety across all supported languages.
+Through the use of [jsii](https://github.com/aws/jsii), Metaflow Blueprints allows you to define your event-driven infrastructure as code using TypeScript, Python, Java, Go, or C#

 ::: code-group
 <<< @/snippets/multi-lang/index.ts [TypeScript]